bosun-monitor/bosun/configuration.md

 #### settings

 * checkFrequency: time between alert checks, defaults to `5m`
+* defaultRunEvery: default multiplier of check frequency to run alerts.
+Defaults to `1`.
 * emailFrom: from address for notification emails, required for email notifications
 * httpListen: HTTP listen address, defaults to `:8070`
 * hostname: when generating links in templates, use this value as the hostname instead of using the system's hostname